tyc/successfulunittest/manuscript/Basic_Concepts.md

 For example, if the task is to write a driver for the managing a PWM output, the following items would define the behaviour

-    The PWM driver shall only allow a frequency from 50Hz to 500Hz.
+    req_PWM1: The PWM driver shall only allow a frequency from 50Hz to 500Hz.
-    The PWM driver shall only allow a duty cycle from 10% to 90%.
+    req_PWM2: The PWM driver shall only allow a duty cycle from 10% to 90%.
-    When PWM driver receives request out of the allowable frequencies and duty cycles, it shall reject the request and the output signal does not change.
-    The amplitude of the PWM signal is at logic level of the microcontroller.
-    The tolerance of the PWM signal is 5% of the requested.
-    The PWM driver shall not consume more than 1KByte of code space.
-    The PWM driver shall not consumre more than 5% of its allocate time slot.
+    req_PWM3: When PWM driver receives request out of the allowable frequencies and duty cycles, it shall reject the request and the output signal does not change. req_PWM5:The amplitude of the PWM signal is at logic level of the microcontroller. req_PWM5:The tolerance of the PWM signal is 5% of the requested. req_PWM6:The PWM driver shall not consume more than 1KByte of code space. req_PWM7:The PWM driver shall not consumre more than 5% of its allocate time slot.

 Those five requirements would define the behaviour of the PWM driver.
 Any other aspects of the driver that are not specified are not tested.
 For example, the requirements could specified the  PWM signal behaviour when the microcontroller enters sleep mode.
 During analysis of the reqiurements, this gap would hopefully be identified and closed.